Karttune/Karttunen_Patel_et_al/README.md

 This is a repository of the source R code for the preprint:

-Transposable elements as tissue-specific enhancers in cancers of endodermal lineage Konsta Karttunen, Divyesh Patel, Jihan Xia, Liangru Fei, Kimmo Palin, Lauri Aaltonen, Biswajyoti Sahu bioRxiv 2022.12.16.520732; doi: https://doi.org/10.1101/2022.12.16.520732
+Transposable elements as tissue-specific enhancers in cancers of endodermal lineage.
+Konsta Karttunen, Divyesh Patel, Jihan Xia, Liangru Fei, Kimmo Palin, Lauri Aaltonen, Biswajyoti Sahu bioRxiv 2022.12.16.520732; doi: https://doi.org/10.1101/2022.12.16.520732